CSCfi/Kielipankki-portal-ansible/README.md

   -``sudo -u apache /usr/local/bin/wp config set WP_DEBUG false --raw --path=/var/www/html``
   - ``sudo -u apache /usr/local/bin/wp super-cache flush --path=/var/www/html``
  - Make sure the menu background is now black.
- - login to the proxy: ("kielipankki-proxy-prod": ssh cloud-user@195.148.30.210)
- - change the proxy settings in the proxy's Ansible configuration under group-vars/all to point the variable `portal_server_ip` to point to the pre-production server's INTERNAL IP (7/2020 that is: 192.168.1.8).
-The new server is immediately in use and now considered production.
+ - change the proxy settings in the proxy's Ansible configuration under group-vars/all to point the variable `portal_server_ip` to point to the pre-production server's INTERNAL IP.
+ - Update the production proxy configuration: `ansible-playbook -i inventories/production proxy.yml -t apache_config_update`
+ - The new portal instance is immediately in use and now considered production.
  - Important: RENAME the now production server manually in the cPouta dashboard from portal-pre-prod to portal-prod (or portal-prod2, if "portal-prod" is already in use.
 This prevents future ansible runs from changing the now renamed "portal-pre-prod".
- -
-ansible-playbook -i inventories/production proxy.yml -t apache_config_update